metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     This vscode extension beautify/uglify/escape/unescape JSON.

+19. [Trailing Spaces][extension trailing spaces]

+    Highlight trailing spaces and delete them in a flash!

 Following 2 extensions are optional and will not be automatically offerred for installation:

 - [GitLens][extension gitlens]